 The Samsung Galaxy S9 and S9+ have taken the aforementioned “best camera ever put on a smartphone” and made it even better.
 With a new dual aperture camera lens*, the S9 phones receive 28% more light than the S8, allowing users to take bright, lifelike photos in low-light settings.
 Enabling Live Focus mode on the S9+ adjusts background blur so subjects are captured better, and at 960 frames per second, super slow-mo slows down reality so users can enjoy every frame of video.

 In addition, Samsung has added a key improvement to Bixby, the built-in intelligent interface introduced in the S8.
 By turning the camera viewfinder on themselves, users can create their own animated AR emojis to share with friends and loved ones.

-From water resistance to the Infinity Display, the Galaxy S series has left an indelible mark on how we experience smartphone technology.
-And these innovations and their subsequent success have spawned the popular Galaxy Note series and the Galaxy J series.
+Samsung has something for everyone.
+From water resistance to an Infinity Display, the Galaxy S series has left an indelible mark on how we experience smartphone technology.
+And these innovations and their subsequent success have spawned the popular Galaxy Note series, the affordable A series and the innovative Galaxy Z series.

 But for all the great smartphones available on the Galaxy line, the future is even more exciting.
 If Samsung's recent track record is any indication, there are plenty of thrilling technological advancements waiting just around the corner.
 So be sure to check out all the great devices and accessories from Samsung at Verizon.